Table of Contents_

 WHY WE LIKE IT: A plush executive style with lumbar support in the office chair that can support up to 275 pounds and is available in three lux finishes.

 Executive chairs make a great first impression if you’re meeting clients or introducing new employees to the workplace.
 We like the AmazonBasics executive chair because of the built-in lumbar support in the office chair.
 While the fully padded design may not be ideal for all because of reduced breathability, it’s a comfortable choice with an office chair cushion for lumbar support that will keep your back and lower body supported all day.

 Related: Take a quick look at the best massaging gaming chairs.

-Another nice feature with this chair is that it’s available in three finishes: black, brown, and white.
+Another nice feature of this chair is that it’s available in three finishes: black, brown, and white.
 In terms of functionality, we liked that this pick supports up to 275 pounds.
 That’s not the highest weight rating we’ve seen when it comes to office chairs, but it’s a commendable range.
-The total seat height can be adjusted 41.34 to 45.08 inches.
+The total seat height can be adjusted from 41.34 to 45.08 inches.
 Additionally, you’ll get a 360-degree swivel movement and a tilt-tension knob that gives you the freedom to rock or recline.
-The height is controlled through pneumatic gas lift for smoother movement.
+The height is controlled through a pneumatic gas lift for smoother movement.
 In terms of comfort, this model is comparable to one of the most comfortable office chairs.

 Award: HONORABLE MENTION